Sheikh Mujibur Rahman: Homecoming

-Mujib held his first press conference in 9 months and addressed the international media at Claridge's Hotel.
+Mujib held his first press conference in nine months and addressed the international media at Claridge's Hotel.
 He made the following remarks at the press conference.

 I am free to share the unbounded joy of freedom with my fellow countrymen.
 We have won our freedom in an epic liberation struggle.

 Mujib was provided an RAF plane by the British government to take him back to newly independent Bangladesh.
 He was accompanied on the flight by members of the Provisional Government of Bangladesh, as well as an emissary of India's premier Indira Gandhi.
 The emissary was Indian Bengali diplomat Shashank Banerjee, who recounted Mujib smoking his trademark smoking pipe with Erinmore tobacco.
 During the flight, both men agreed that Bangladesh would adopt the Westminster style of parliamentary government.
-On Indira Gandhi's hopes for Bangladesh, Banerjee told Mujib that "on India’s eastern flank, she wished to have a friendly power, a prosperous economy, and a secular democracy, with a parliamentary system of government".
+On Indira Gandhi's hopes for Bangladesh, Banerjee told Mujib that "on India's eastern flank, she wished to have a friendly power, a prosperous economy, and a secular democracy, with a parliamentary system of government".
 Regarding the presence of Indian troops in Bangladesh, Mujib requested Banerjee to convey to the Indian government that Indian troops should be withdrawn as early as possible.
-The RAF de Havilland Comet made a stopover in the Middle East enroute to Dhaka.
+The RAF de Havilland Comet made a stopover in the Middle East en route to Dhaka.

 The RAF plane then made a stopover in New Delhi.
 Mujib was received by Indian President V. V. Giri and Prime Minister Indira Gandhi, as well as the entire Indian cabinet and chiefs of armed forces.
 Delhi was given a festive look as Mujib and Gandhi addressed a huge crowd where he publicly expressed his gratitude to Gandhi and the Indian public.

 After a few hours in Delhi, the RAF plane flew Mujib to Dhaka in independent Bangladesh.
 Before the plane landed, it circled the city to view the million people who converged on Tejgaon Airport to greet Mujib.
 In Dhaka, Mujib's homecoming was described as "one of the most emotional outbursts in that emotional part of the world".
 Crowds overwhelmed the airport tarmac and breached the security cordon as cabinet ministers went inside the plane to bring Mujib out.
 Mujib was given a guard of honour by members of the nascent Bangladesh Army, Bangladesh Navy, and Bangladesh Air Force.
 Mujib was driven in an open truck through the dense crowds for a speech at the Ramna Race Course, where ten months earlier he had announced the liberation movement.
+Mujib's emotional speech to the million-strong crowd was caught on camera by Marilyn Silverstone and Rashid Talukdar; the photos of his homecoming day have become iconic in Bangladeshi political and popular culture.